iisrail/alg4_deque/README.md

 # alg4_deque
-This project is home work for course Algorithms, Part I by Kevin Wayne, Robert Sedgewick Programming Assignment 2: Randomized Queues and Deques
+This project is a home work for the course Algorithms, Part I by Kevin Wayne, Robert Sedgewick
+Programming Assignment 2: Randomized Queues and Deques